……..and make sure that you generate a good return from it.

 Here are the 4 steps to summarise what we have covered in this blog:

 - Gather and analyse your marketing data.
-Put in place metrics to make this data accurate, relevant and therefore useful when deciding how much to spend and where.
+Put in place metrics to make this data accurate, relevant and therefore useful when deciding how much marketing budget to set, to spend and where.

 - Work out the “why”.
 Understand where you are coming from, in order to take control of where you want to be.
 Product-to-market match is critical to pin down, in order to make the right marketing spend decisions.